 For 600 years wild and exotic animals were kept at the Tower of London.
 Discover why they were imprisoned and what their life was like at the Tower at Royal Beasts.

-From 25 July, visitors can visit the Bowyer Tower for the first time to explore the story of the Duke of Wellington – war hero, prime minister and Constable of the Tower of London.
+Explore the story of the Duke of Wellington – war hero, prime minister and Constable of the Tower of London.